docker-rpm-builder/docker-rpm-builder/README.md

 ### Debian and Ubuntu

-There're repositories for those three distributions on packagecloud; you'll need to enable the official docker package from docker.io [see install docs](https://docs.docker.com/installation/) or docker-rpm-builder will fail to install.
+There're repositories for those distributions on packagecloud; you'll need to enable the official docker package from docker.io [see install docs](https://docs.docker.com/installation/) or docker-rpm-builder will fail to install.

 **Only Ubuntu Trusty is actively tested!**.
 Please report issues with other distributions' packages.